 a bit about me:

 Welcome!
 I am a computational mathematician with expertise in the development and application of numerical hydrodynamic models for coastal hazards.
-I specialize in hurricane storm surge model development and applications, including the investigation of climate change impacts on coastal flood risk and data assimilation methods for state and parameter estimation.
+I specialize in hurricane storm surge modeling, including the investigation of climate change impacts on coastal flood risk and data assimilation methods for state and parameter estimation.
 I have recently expanded my work to include wave energy conversion and its impacts on coastal erosion.
 I am an Assistant Professor in the Department of Mathematics at Emory University, and was awarded the Early-Career Research Fellowship by the National Academies of Sciences Gulf Research Program and the Early Career Faculty Innovator Award by the National Center for Atmospheric Research.
 I am a fierce advocate of accessible, inclusive science and education of all people.